verbb/wishlist/docs/get-started/configuration.md

 - `purgeInactiveLists` - Whether to purge inactive lists after a certain duration.
 - `purgeInactiveListsDuration` - If purging inactive lists is enabled, after this duration they will be purged.
 - `purgeInactiveGuestListsDuration` - If purging inactive lists is enabled, after this duration only guest lists will be purged.
+- `purgeEmptyListsOnly` - Whether to purge user lists only if they have no items.
+- `purgeEmptyGuestListsOnly` - Whether to purge guest lists only if they have no items.

 ## Control Panel